Table of Contents

 Ultimately, the effectiveness of an eTender in construction can be defined by how well the procurement process is completed.
 Also, whether the specification and response accurately reflect the intentions of the contracting parties.
 All of this is a lot easier with eTenders.

-So, how exactly has eTendering revolutionised construction bids?
+So, how exactly has eTendering revolutionised construction contracts?

 A Dynamic Purchasing System (DPS) is a supply chain list where tenders are published to specific members.
 A DPS is a completely electronic process.